 - Mohammad Jafar Mahallati, presidential scholar on Islam

-- Kristina Mani, assistant professor, politics
+- Kristina Mani, assistant professor of politics

 - Baron Pineda, associate professor and chair, anthropology

-- Sarah Schuster, associate professor, art
+- Sarah Schuster, associate professor of art